 Lately, my interests have turned to questions of physical orientation and configurations of place in Renaissance art.
 My premise is that Renaissance art, more than any other artistic tradition in the history of art, was dedicated to depicting far-away people, places, and things, and to connecting those places to local realities.
 This pervasive orientation, and the challenges that it posed for visual media, contributed to many of the most distinctive features of Renaissance art: naturalism, perspective, story-telling, anachronisms of various kinds, and new forms of artistic self-awareness.
 My ultimate goal is to understand how it was possible for a Europe-centered view of the world to emerge in the art of the sixteenth century out of this very different, “oriented” worldview.
 Together with many other colleagues, I believe that a fresh understanding of the Early Modern “Age of Encounters” is a necessary part of coming to terms with the emergent polyfocal global reality of our own time.
-I will be pursuing research on these questions in the Fall semester of 2017 at the Institute for Advanced Study in Princeton and in Spring 2018 at Villa I Tatti, Florence.
+I have pursued research on these questions at the Institute for Advanced Study in Princeton and at the Harvard Center for Renaissance Studies at Villa I Tatti, Florence in 2017-18.

 I consider myself an ambassador of my home institution, actively connecting students and colleagues through larger networks of scholarly exchange.
 In 2007-8, my first year at NYU, I was a fellow at the Wissenschaftskolleg, Europe’s answer to Princeton’s Institute for Advanced Study.
 Before that, I served as Mellon Professor, a two-year research position at this country’s pre-eminent research center in art history at the National Gallery of Art in Washington.
 I have participated in several research groups across Europe.
 I have served on the board of major journals and on the selection committees of important granting agencies.